uiceds/cee-492-term-project-fall-2022-cmyy/manuscript.md

 ![**Origin and Mask Images from the Concrete Crack Conglomerate Dataset**](https://user-images.githubusercontent.com/67733344/203328939-52346bad-ea56-4424-bc9b-76f47f5a83dd.png "Tall image"){#fig:Origin_and_Mask height=2in}

-The dataset is splitted into a training set with 19801 images and a testing set with 2195 images. (details about the first dataset???)
+The dataset is splitted into a training set with 19801 images and a testing set with 2195 images.

+# details about the first dataset

 ## Concrete Crack Detection

 ![**Basic Convolutional Neural Network for Classification.**
 ](./images/Basic_Convolutional_Neural_Network_for_Classification.png "Wide image"){#fig:Basic_Convolutional_Neural_Network_for_Classification}

+# Please add descriptions to Figure @fig:Basic_Convolutional_Neural_Network_for_Classification, otherwiss delete it.

 ### Modeling and training
 Here we need to specify the hyperparameters of our layers: